martinborek/Image-text-extraction-as-mobile-offloading/README.md

 # Temerarious Thirteens - Project 2 for CSE-4100

+Project for the course "Mobile cloud computing", taken at Aalto University in 2016.

 ## How to start

 The application can be deployed with either of the following commands, run in the project root: